General-Meow/docker/README.md

 - docker-machine ip     							- get ip address of the server (different depending if your running in windows/mac or linux)
 - docker-machine status 							- check if docker is running
 - docker-machine ls 								- get a list of all docker machines
-- docker machine create --driver virtualbox \<NAME> - create a new docker machine using the virtualbox driver with the provided name
+- docker machine create --driver virtualbox \<NAME\> - create a new docker machine using the virtualbox driver with the provided name
-- eval "$(docker-machine env <NAME>)" 				- setup the current consule to use the docker machine provided by NAME
+- eval "$(docker-machine env \<NAME\>)" 				- setup the current consule to use the docker machine provided by NAME
 - docker ps -a 										- show all containers including ones that have stopped (-l option will show the last container) - it will also show network and port mapping information
+- docker exec -ti \<NAME> /bin/bash			- get a command prompt up for an already running container
 - docker run -i -t \<IMAGE>:\<TAG> \<COMMAND> 		- create and start a new container in interactive mode based off the ubuntu image
 - docker run --name \<NAME> ...						- create and start a new container with a certain name (needs to be unique)
 - docker run --name \<NAME> -d 						- create and start in daemon mode (best for services and long running processes) - for background tasks.
 STDOUT doesnt goto terminal
-- docker run -p \<PORT> ...							- run a container and map the exposed port in the container to a port defined <PORT>. if no port is provided at run then one is randomly selected between 49000- 49900
+- docker run -p \<PORT> ...							- run a container and map the exposed port in the container to a port defined \<PORT\>. if no port is provided at run then one is randomly selected between 49000- 49900
 - docker run -p \<LOCAL-PORT>:\<CONTAINER-PORT>		- run container and map a local port to the containers exposed port ie. -p 8080:80
 - docker run -P ...									- expose all container ports and local ports
 - docker run -v \<HOST_DIR>:\<CONTAINER_DIR>		- run the conatiner and mount a local directory to a directory in the container